 But sadly for some, research has indicated that only about 1-3% of people are able to survive on so little sleep without consequences.
 The health implications for that little sleep are many and serious, and stories of sleep-deprivation causing disasters is well-founded.
 The truth is – sleep resets your body and cleanses the brain.
 It's the best way to prepare yourself for whatever life throws at you.
 So block some quality time for snoozing and let’s not think dreams are a waste.
 As Carl Sandburg said: “Nothing happens unless first we dream.”

-For a deeper dive on sleep, see what UCLA neurobiologist Dr. Ben Smarr, a member of our advisory board, has to say here.
+For a deeper dive, see what UCLA neurobiologist Dr. Ben Smarr, a member of our advisory board, has to say on sleep here.